 Neave Can Banish Your Damaging Lawn Pests

 When insects start treating your turf like an all-you-can-eat buffet, there’s a wide variety of treatments available.
+Although there are several commercial pest control and DIY pest control products, sometimes these are not enough.
+We at Neave Lawn Care, can customize pest management solutions for your lawn.
 Neave Lawn Care will develop the perfect integrated pest control service for your specific circumstance.

 If you’re in the Hudson Valley, call us at (845) 463-0592.
 If you’re in Westchester County, call (914) 271-7996; from Connecticut, dial (203) 212-4800.
 Or, fill out our simple web form, and we’ll contact you about setting up your free consultation.